1. General Terms & Conditions

 3. Exchange Rate

-The exchange rate used in calculating the published prices has been determined by ROCKY-PEAK HOLIDAYS based upon current and expected currency exchange rates at time of publication.
+The exchange rate used in calculating the published prices has been determined by Rocky Mountain Holidays Ltd. based upon current and expected currency exchange rates at time of publication.
 As such, the converted USD, AUD or GBP prices should only be used as a guide, and may differ from the price at actual time of booking.
-ROCKY-PEAK HOLIDAYS cannot be held responsible for any changes that may occur and reserves the right to increase the price of any travel arrangement up to the date of departure.
+Rocky Mountain Holidays Ltd. cannot be held responsible for any changes that may occur and reserves the right to increase the price of any travel arrangement up to the date of departure.
 This includes, but is not limited to, exchange rate adjustments, fuel surcharges, and airfare increases.
 Deposits along with final payments must be in the same currency as the booking.
 Changes to bookings such as alterations to services, or cancellations are charged in the same currency of the original booking, and each change is subject to the current pricing as per the date of change.

 4. Canadian Goods and Services Tax (GST)

 All prices are subject to GST, which will be charged upon confirmation of booking.
 Currently, the Canadian GST rate is 5%.
 Other sales taxes vary by province in Canada, therefore applicable taxes may vary for travel departures initiating outside of British Columbia.